achmelik/AzureMud/README.md

 AzureMud
 ========

-AzureMud is a web based mud built on Node.js/Redis
+AzureMud is a web based mud built on Node.js

+The purpose of this project is to learn more about Node.js